Skip to content

 The matching piece matters more than most practices realize.
 Not every waitlist patient works for every opening.
 A patient who said "I'd take anything on a Tuesday morning" doesn't help you fill a Friday afternoon cancellation.
 If your waitlist is just a flat list of names with no preferences captured, your front desk has to call down the list one by one, explain the opening, hear "sorry, that doesn't work," and move to the next name.
 That takes 5-10 minutes per slot.
 Multiply by three cancellations in a day, and you've burned 30 minutes of front desk time that still might not produce a fill.

 A segmented waitlist, where you've captured each patient's preferred days, time windows, and how much notice they need, lets you skip straight to the patients most likely to say yes.
 That's the difference between a waitlist that fills 25% of cancellations and one that fills 70%.
+The same precision principle drives a working new-patient phone script, where the right discovery questions decide whether the call books or wanders.

 How Do You Build a Dental Waitlist That Actually Works?